-I was as usual nagging my kids about something mundane yesterday, when my phone buzzed with the shocking notification.
-A 29- year-old mum had just jumped to death with her 3-month-old baby, from the 12th storey of her block in Bukit Panjang.
+It was a regular day.
+I was as usual nagging my kids about something mundane, when my phone buzzed with the shocking notification.
+A 29- year-old mum had jumped to death with her 3-month-old baby, from the 12th storey of her block in Bukit Panjang.

-I just couldn’t get over this news.
+Most of us couldn’t believe what we had read.
 The first question that cropped up in my mind was, “Why would a mum do that to her own baby?”…I soon chided myself for judging someone I didn’t even know…

 That struck a chord in me.
 It brought me back to those days, many years ago, when I had gone through similar unexplained feelings of loss and depression…